 All models in the Venga range are relatively well-equipped, with every trim level offering steering wheel-mounted controls, split-folding rear seats, a stereo with MP3 compatibility and USB and auxiliary ports.
 Rear parking sensors come as standard, too.
 Higher trim levels boast a range of features including Bluetooth, heated part-leather front seats and a 7-inch touchscreen with built-in sat-nav and a reversing camera.

 The cabin is well put together for a car in this class, with well-laid out buttons and controls and a decent level of fit and finish, although some of the interior’s cheap plastics lose points to the competition.

-Considering the Venga is just over 4-metres long and 2-metres wide, interior space is impressive.
+Considering the Venga is just over four-metres long and two-metres wide, interior space is impressive.
 It doesn’t look like a Venga bus from the outside, though has enough inside space to get the Venga party started.